 Racial discrimination does not only impact the mental health of BIPOC Canadians but also their financial well-being and quality of life.
 The Conference Board of Canada found that university-graduate, Canadian-born members of a visible minority earn, on average, 87.4 cents for every dollar earned by their White peers.
 The wage gap is even larger for workers who are indigenous, female, or disabled.

 One reason for the wage gap may be that members of BIPOC communities are often overlooked, despite having high levels of education, being multilingual, and/or being extremely experienced in their field.

 How can a labour union help BIPOC Canadians?

-For many of these individuals, unions are the answer to being treated equally in the workplace, but unfortunately, people of colour have a 30 per cent lower rate of unionization than Caucasian workers in Canada.
+For many of these individuals, a labour union is an answer to being treated equally in the workplace.
+Unfortunately, members of the BIPOC community have a 30% lower rate of unionization than White workers in Canada.

-Regardless of industry, unions need to be made accessible to ALL workers, especially minorities and those in low wage positions, as all workers deserve to be empowered and to see their rights upheld.
+Regardless of what industry an employee is in, Canadian unions need to be made accessible to ALL workers, especially minorities and those in low-wage positions.
+All workers deserve to be empowered and to have their rights protected in the workplace.

 What is Teamsters Local Union 987 doing to address racial discrimination?